Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra.md

 A valuable source are thesis/dissertations, because they often have detailed explanations and they are often freely available.
 Some dissertations/thesis/master/articles:
 - Fontijne: Efficient Implementation of Geometric Algebra, thesis with details about implementing and performance
 - Perwass: Aspects of Geometric Algebra in Euclidean, Projective and Conformal Space
-- Colapinto master thesis (2011) and dissertation (2016) and articles have nice looking images and good explanations
+- Colapinto master thesis (2011) and dissertation (2016) and articles have nice looking images and good explanations.
+YT video https://www.youtube.com/watch?v=W4p-e-g37tg and C++ library Versor: https://github.com/wolftype/versor
 - Hildenbrand/Fontijne/Perwass/Dorst: Geometric Algebra and its Application to Computer Graphics at http://www.gaalop.de/dhilden_data/CLUScripts/eg04_tut03.pdf
 - Wareham dissertation: Computer Graphics using Conformal Geometric Algebra (2006)